hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 #### RPC Methods

-Methods marked with P0 support priority serve as a starting subset of Ethereum JSON RPC API methods to be implemented.
+Methods marked with P0 or P1 support serve as a starting subset of Ethereum JSON RPC API methods to be implemented.

 - blockNumber